Instability of stationary solutions for double power nonlinear Schr\"odinger equations in one dimension: Proof of instability

 \section{Proof of instability}

 In this section, we prove that the existence of $\psi\in H^1_{\rm rad}(\R^d)$ satisfying \eqref{eq:1.16} implies the instability in the sense of Definition \ref{def:1.1}.
-We mainly follow the argument of \cite{O14}.
+We mainly follow the argument of \cite{O14}, which is based on \cite{G91, GSS87, SS85}.
 Here we consider the standing wave $e^{i\om t}\phi_\om$ with $\om\ge0$ for \eqref{eq:1.1} with $1<p<q<1+4/d$, which is enough to obtain our results, but it is clear that our arguments in this section work for a more general setting.

 First of all, we reduce the instability problem to the radial setting. \begin{definition} We assume \eqref{eq:1.4} if $\omega=0$.
 The standing wave $e^{i\om t}\phi_\om$ of \eqref{eq:1.1} is \emph{radially stable} if for any $\ve>0$ there exists $\delta>0$ such that if $u_0\in \Hr^1(\R^d)$ satisfies $\|u_0-\phi_\om\|_{H^1}<\delta$, then the $H^1$-solution $u(t)$ of \eqref{eq:1.1} with $u(0)=u_0$ satisfies $u(t)\in V_\ve$ for all $t\in\R$, where